gvwilson/sensibleadventures/nardica/nardica.md

 against the stubble on Iffy's scalp.
 "We'll be a'right."
 Iffy hugged her back and fled before her tears could show.

 She made her way back to her cabin, not knowing where else to go.
+What had just happened?
+Why hadn't she been able to speak.
+She put a tentative hand on her head and then snatched it away, feeling foolish.
+She had never noticed any bumps or scars before---why would she now that she knew she had tech in her head?

-It felt just as cold and empty without Honesty as it had.
+Her cabin felt cold and empty without Honesty.
 She kicked off her boots and threw herself onto her mattress still wearing her coat.
 After staring angrily at the ceiling for a few seconds, she picked up her nature book and turned to the page she had wondered about most ever since she was old enough to read without a prompter murmuring in her ear to help.
 It showed a forest, but calling it that was like calling the ocean wet.
 The trunks of the trees were so thick that the *Guinevere*'s pilot house could have fit into them, and their branches reached higher than any building Iffy had ever seen.
 The caption read, "Cathedral Grove," and beside it someone had written, "Why does everything have to end???"

 Iffy ran her fingers over the picture, hoping to see a *Corvus caurinus* fly through or an *Odocoileus hemionus* peek out from the bushes, but the image